tulliolo/mobybolt/guide/system/operating-system.md

    1. pick `Guided - use entire disk` and hit `Enter/Continue`
    2. in `Select disk to partition` pick the smallest disk and hit `Enter/Continue`
    3. in `Partitioning scheme` pick `All files in one partition (recommended for new users)` and hit `Enter/Continue`
+   4. in the overwiew window:

+      {: .warning }
-   4. in the overwiew window, ⚠️ **only if you have a secondary storage for data** ⚠️:
+      Follow this step only if you have a secondary storage for data.

       1. pick the largest disk and hit `Enter/Continue`
       2. in `Create new empty partition table for this device?` pick `Yes` and hit `Enter/Continue`
       3. in the overview window pick the `FREE SPACE` related to the secondary drive and hit `Enter/Continue`